maltsavkiryl/thefrontendbible/README.md

 # The Frontend Bible

-This document will be contains the guideline of how frontend develop should be done. period.
+This document contains guidelines of how frontend develop should be done.
 Masterfully crafted frontend’s are a pain in the ass to create because everything in the frontend is a feature.
-Nothing is impossible so this document will set some ground rules for easy to understand code, simple conventions, consistency, tips & tricks, design patterns, anti patterns, …
+No problem because we will set some ground rules to help us develop easy to understand code, simple conventions, consistency, tips & tricks, design patterns, anti patterns, …

 ### The frontend club
 - Rule number one of the frontend club is that you have to use Typescript.
 No exceptions.